Peelu-Dev/Hugo-seo/content/posts/Introduction-to-Arduino-01.md

 ![Arduino](https://images.unsplash.com/photo-1553406830-ef2513450d76?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1031&q=80)

+- ### Before we start our Tutorial my humble request is to use simulation softwares like Tinker Cad, Wokwi and Proteus as much as possible at the time of learning because nowadays we all are facing climate change, global-warming etc and we need to use less hardwares atleast at the time of learning or building the prototypes.

 - ### Arduino is an open source hardware and software company which is mainly used for creating different types of interesting projects and learn more about how both hardware and software works to make amazing products for the needy ones.Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.
 To do so you use the Arduino programming language (based on Wiring), and the Arduino Software (IDE), based on Processing.

 - ### Over the years Arduino has been the brain of thousands of projects, from everyday objects to complex scientific instruments.
 A worldwide community of makers - students, hobbyists, artists, programmers, and professionals - has gathered around this open-source platform, their contributions have added up to an incredible amount of accessible knowledge that can be of great help to novices and experts alike.